AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 The following architecture diagram describes how Dynamic Media works.

-With the new architecture, AEM is responsible for primary source assets and syncs with Dynamic Media for asset processing and publishing:
+With the new architecture, Experience Manager is responsible for primary source assets and syncs with Dynamic Media for asset processing and publishing:

 1. When the primary source asset is uploaded to AEM, it is replicated to Dynamic Media.
 At that point, Dynamic Media handles all asset processing and rendition generation, such as video encoding and dynamic variants of an image.
 1. After the renditions are generated, AEM can securely access and preview the remote Dynamic Media renditions (no binaries are sent back to the AEM instance).